-- Work effectively in the disability support industry
+- Work effectively in the disability support industry, learning to work in health and community services

 - Infection control policies and procedures